sfigg/commercialization-public/design/device-experiences/speechplatformdevices-hwguidelines.md

 4. Initiate a continuous 30s recording of the stimulus file in SPEECH mode:

+    ```syntax
-> ***AudioToolbox.exe -Dur 30 -MicSpeech Mic.wav***
+    AudioToolbox.exe -Dur 30 -MicRaw Mic.wav
+    ```

-1. In a DAW or another analysis tool, compute the un-weighted RMS of each channel of the .wav file separately and evaluate against the guideline above
+5. In a DAW or another analysis tool, compute the un-weighted RMS of each channel of the .wav file separately and evaluate against the guideline above

 ### DSP-2 Echo Coupling